christiansahlstrom93/weather-widget/README.md

 ## Some notes

+- With providing the widget with a city name, we will get the weather for the given city
 - You can provide the widget with your own latitude and longitude, but you don't have to.
 However, if no values are provided, the widget will fetch from the _navigator.geolocation_ API, which means that the user must have accepted the browser to know its location.
 - We support both Celsius and Farenheit units.
 - We now support changing the colors and icons for the widget